 We live in a fast-phased world, where delaying gratification can be difficult.
 It’s already difficult for me to not eat that donut that’s lying in front of me, let alone strive for a goal for 11 years.
-I know the time will pass, but it’s just taking long.
+I know the time will pass, but it’s just taking longer.

 The issue is, that I feel like I have to keep my spending as low as possible in order to get to FI faster while still enjoying life.

 And while this is true, how much faster is faster?
 I will still do all the fun things I love, like going to festivals and hanging out with friends.
 I am determined to enjoy the way to financial independence, even that means that I’m achieving financial independence a few months later.
 One thing is for sure, I am still going to that festival or to that concert.